 The Student Teaching Placement Office will notify the appropriate FSU instructor when students have been cleared to begin their Student Teaching placement.
 "Cleared" means: all required clearance documents are on file and the school district has approved the placement.

 The Student Teaching Placement Office will maintain records for all FSU students regarding their Student Teaching placement.

-After Students have been Cleared to Visit their School Classrooms, they should take the following items with them:
+After students have been cleared to visit their school classrooms, they must take the following items with them: